 If you would like to learn more about handling your cat's FLUTD, please read our other articles: "Feline Lower Urinary Tract Disease," "Ash, Magnesium and FLUTD," "Flower Essences and How They Work," and "Treating Mild Anxiety.

-9. Changing formulas or brands of pet foods is hard on your dog's or cat's digestion
+9. Is changing formulas or brands of pet foods is hard on your dog's or cat's digestion?

 A healthy dog or cat can eat a different food at each meal without issue as long asthey are high-quality foods.
 Holistically minded guardians and veterinarians know that variety is important for several reasons, the most important being to avoid the development of sensitivities to any particular food or protein type.
 When the same food is fed for many months or years at a time, animals can develop allergies or sensitivities to specific ingredients in the food.
 Plus, many holistic veterinarians believe that feeding the same food for many years is a contributing factor to inflammatory bowel disease.